Linotte

 Linotte is an interpreted 4th generation programming language.
 Linotte's syntax is in French.

-The language's goal is to allow French-speaking children and other francophones with little computer science experience to easily learn programming, with the slogan (in French) "you know how to read a book, so you can write a computer program".
+Linotte is intentionally simple, as the language's goal is to allow French-speaking people and especially children with little experience in computer science to easily learn programming, with the slogan (in French) "you know how to read a book, so you can write a computer program".

 Vocabulary

-Linotte uses a non-technical vocabulary entirely in French.
+Linotte uses a non-technical vocabulary derived from common French use.
 Its terms are closer to those used in film or literature, with a program being a book, a variable being an actor, and the screen a canvas.
 Instead of executing a book, it is read.